NullPounce/pounce-keys/README.md

 # Donate![icon](https://user-images.githubusercontent.com/28081004/214497772-e0d74e0c-66ca-4e1c-a88f-d0709b62890d.png)💜
-thank you for the 8th star :)⭐
+thank you for the 10th star :)⭐

-TODO:

-maybe add a app name for the stealth option to prevent the app showing at the top of installed

 I'm very excited to announce this is my first app coded and built in AS and first GitHub project, seeing this here alone was worth it, I seen i got
 5 downloads and went to tidy this up a little bit I got so excited.
 Please leave a star if you like this project, would love to move up in the android-keylogger tag :) java listener is 1 of a kind, original content without forks.
-Wow 8 stars! thank you guys so much, glad to announce WAN support.
+Wow 10 stars! thank you guys so much, glad to announce WAN support.

 If you've found my work to be valuable, I would greatly appreciate your support, Leave a star.
 Every little bit helps and allows me to keep creating and improving.
 Thank you for your consideration and support!